petracihalova/service-dashboard/README.md

 # service-dashboard
 Flask app dashboard for services, deployments, pull requests, and more created as internal tool for my team.

+This project is developed using the Flask framework.
+Configuration settings can be read in from a `.env` file.
+An example file `.env.example` is provided in the repository.
+To use the defaults simply

+`cp .env.example .env`

+Modify as you see fit.

 App contains the following main parts:
 ## Overview page
 The Overview page displays the services and their links from the file `/data/services_links.yml`.